jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/05/2019-05-10-mvc-mvp-mvvm.md

 I think it is the best explanation.

-I was searching a few weeks ago for a good explanation of MVC, MVP, and MVVM, but I was not able to find this article.
+I was not able to find this article when I was searching a few weeks ago for a good explanation of MVC, MVP, and MVVM.
 It does not show up in search engine results _perhaps_ because its title does not contain the words "MVC" and "MVP".
 I hope this blog post will _help_ search engines find this [article by Erwin van der Valk](https://blogs.msdn.microsoft.com/erwinvandervalk/2009/08/14/the-difference-between-model-view-viewmodel-and-other-separated-presentation-patterns/) and include it in their top results.

 Enjoy!